Jada Pinkett Smith’s Life and Sobriety

 – Jada Pinkett Smith, Facebook 2017

-Interviewing with ABC News, this American actress openly shares about her childhood and how she felt living within a “war zone” of drug addiction and poverty.
+Interviewing with ABC News, this American actress openly shares about her childhood and how she felt like she was living in a “war zone” of drug addiction and poverty.
+As an adult, she developed a drinking problem herself, but has bravely faced her problems.
+She is in recovery now and living proof of the success possible for every one struggling with addiction.

 Being raised by her grandmother and drug-addicted mother, Pinkett faced the encumbrance of the world and was forced to grow up quick.